stellawangshaoyun/weather-widget/README.md

 ## Things to Work on to Improve User Experience

-Create a List of Weather Data: Implement a feature to display a comprehensive list of weather data, including temperature, humidity, wind speed, etc., for the selected location.
+<p>> Create a List of Weather Data: Implement a feature to display a comprehensive list of weather data, including temperature, humidity, wind speed, etc., for the selected location.</p>

-Add Weather Data for a Week: Enhance the weather widget by integrating a weekly forecast feature, allowing users to view weather predictions for the upcoming week.
+<p>> Add Weather Data for a Week: Enhance the weather widget by integrating a weekly forecast feature, allowing users to view weather predictions for the upcoming week.</p>

-Link Location with Map: Improve user interaction by integrating location data with a map view, enabling users to visualize the selected location and its surroundings.
+<p>> Link Location with Map: Improve user interaction by integrating location data with a map view, enabling users to visualize the selected location and its surroundings.</p>